Book Review: Mastering Bitcoin

 What is Money?

-All of the modern national currencies are similar and they have a set of common properties, such as:
+All the modern national currencies are similar.
+They have a set of common properties, such as:

 - They’re used as a medium of exchange